ZachJMoore/passeljs/README.md

             ]
         }
     },
-    // defines which values to expose to the global object and if they should emit globalChanged
+    // defines which values to expose to the global object and if they should emit globalChanged events
     globalState: {
         options: {
             include: [